ericmeyers/ninterpolate/README.md

     (use 'ninterpolate.core)

-Numeric interplolation can be done on tables of any number of dimensions.
+Numeric interpolation can be done on tables of any number of dimensions.

-All tables are hash-maps of independent,dependent pairs.
+All tables are maps containing independent,dependent pairs.

 The simplest table is a 1-D table of independent,dependent pairs of values:

     (def table1d {1.0,2.0 3.0,4.0 7.0,6.0})

-To read the table call interpolate and pass it the independent value to read the table at.
+To read the table call interpolate and pass it an independent value to read the table at.

     (interpolate table1d 2.0)

 The result would be 3.0

-Higher dimension tables are still hashes of pairs, except the dependent values are also hash maps of pairs.
+Higher dimension tables are still maps containing pairs, except the dependent values are also maps.

 For example, a bivariant table could look like this: